amplication/docs/docs/how-to/seed-a-db.md

 }
 ```
 :::info
-For more information about seeding, see [Prisma's docs](https://www.prisma.io/docs/guides/database/seed-database)
+For more information about seeding, see [Prisma docs](https://www.prisma.io/docs/guides/database/seed-database)
 :::